 Lastly, we give here the statement of a version of the mountain pass theorem, the quantitative deformation lemma and the Poincar\'{e}-Miranda existence theorem, all of which will be used later.
 Let $X$ be a Banach space, we say that a functional $\ph \colon X \to \R$ satisfies the Cerami condition or \textnormal{C}-condition if for every sequence $\{u_n\}_{n \in \N} \subseteq X$ such that $\{ \ph(u_n) \}_{n \in \N} \subseteq \R$ is bounded and it also satisfies

 then it contains a strongly convergent subsequence.
 Furthermore, we say that it satisfies the Cerami condition at the level $c \in \R$ or the \textnormal{C$_c$}-condition if it holds for all the sequences such that $\ph (u_n) \to c$ as $n \to \infty$ instead of for all the bounded sequences.
-The proof of the following mountain pass theorem can be found in the book by Papageorgiou-R\u{a}dulescu-Repov\v{s} \cite[Theorem 5.4.6]{Papageorgiou-Radulescu-Repovs-2019a}.
-For the quantitative deformation lemma after it we refer to the book by Willem \cite[Lemma 2.3]{Willem-1996} and regarding the Poincar\'e-Miranda existence theorem, the proof can be found in the book by Dinca-Mawhin \cite[Corollary 2.2.15]{Dinca-Mawhin-2021}. \begin{theorem}[Mountain pass theorem] Let X be a Banach space and suppose $\ph \in C^1(X)$, $u_0, u_1 \in X$ with $\| u_1 - u_0 \| > \delta > 0$,
+The proof of the following mountain pass theorem can be found in the book by Papageorgiou--R\u{a}dulescu--Repov\v{s} \cite[Theorem 5.4.6]{Papageorgiou-Radulescu-Repovs-2019a}.
+For the quantitative deformation lemma after it we refer to the book by Willem \cite[Lemma 2.3]{Willem-1996} and regarding the Poincar\'e-Miranda existence theorem, the proof can be found in the book by Dinca--Mawhin \cite[Corollary 2.2.15]{Dinca-Mawhin-2021}. \begin{theorem}[Mountain pass theorem] Let X be a Banach space and suppose $\ph \in C^1(X)$, $u_0, u_1 \in X$ with $\| u_1 - u_0 \| > \delta > 0$,

 and $\ph$ satisfies the \textnormal{C$_c$}-condition.
 Then $c \geq m_\delta$ and $c$ is a critical value of $\ph$.
 Moreover, if $c = m_\delta$, then there exists $u \in \partial B_\delta (u_0)$ such that $\ph'(u) = 0$. \end{theorem}